Jim-Read/CookBookShopper_sideapp1/README.md

 The app makes use of the venv pip package to create a virtual environment.
 Therefore the package will need to be installed in order to run the app.
 There after the install instructions are as below:

 - Clone the repo: `git clone https://github.com/Jim-Read/CookBookShopper_sideapp1.git`
-- Change directory into the repo: `cd demo_app`
+- Change directory into the repo: `cd CookBookShopper_sideapp1/src`
-- Make sure venv is installed: `pip install venv`
+- Make sure venv is installed: `pip3 install venv`
 - Create the virtual environment: `python3 -m venv venv`
 - Activate the virtual environment: `source venv/bin/activate`
 - Install the dependencies from requirments.txt: `pip3 install -r requirements.txt`
-- Run the app: `python src/main.py`
+- Run the app: `python3 main.py`

 ## CI/CD
 The CI/CD pipeline was created using Github Actions.
 It uses Python3.8, Pip3 and runs on the latest stable version of Ubuntu.
 The pipeline is started on a push to master.